-All procurement of engineering and design services shall conform with the Brooks Act (Qualifications Based Selection).
+All procurement of engineering and design services shall conform to the Brooks Act (Qualifications Based Selection).
 Per RSMo.
-Chapter 8 Section 291 and the DNR terms and conditions outlined in Appendix B, every effort must be made to solicit bids from minority business enterprises (MBE) and women business enterprises (WBE).
+Chapter 8 Section 291 and the MoDNR terms and conditions outlined in Appendix B, every effort must be made to solicit bids from minority business enterprises (MBE) and women business enterprises (WBE).
 To find certified MBE and WBE firms, use the Missouri Office of Equal Opportunity's MBE/WBE search webpage (https://apps1.mo.gov/MWBCertifiedFirms/) and search by "Services Provided."
 The following statement must be included in all advertisement for bid: "The [insert project sponsor name] hereby notifies all bidders that it will affirmatively ensure that in any contract entered into pursuant to this advertisement, businesses owned and controlled by socially and economically disadvantaged individuals will be afforded full opportunity to submit bids in response to this invitation and will not be discriminated against on the grounds of race, color, religion, creed, sex, age, ancestry or national origin in consideration for an award.
 Federal Land and Water Conservation Funds are being used in this project, and all relevant federal, state, and local requirements apply."

 A copy of the Request for Qualification (RFQ) must be submitted to GMS for approval prior to advertising.
-GMS staff will make every effort to review and approve the RFQ within two weeks of receiving.
+GMS will make every effort to review and approve the RFQ within two weeks of receiving.
 Note that GMS review of the RFQ does not relieve you of the responsibility for full compliance with federal, state and local regulations applicable to your project.
-Once you receive the notice to proceed from GMS staff, the project sponsor shall formally advertise through its website and for a minimum of three weeks in a local newspaper a written description of the proposed services request and evaluate responding firms as follows:
+Once you receive the notice to proceed with advertising from GMS, the project sponsor shall formally advertise through its website and for a minimum of three weeks (one insertion per week for a total of three insertions over a 3-week period) in a local newspaper a written description of the proposed services request and evaluate responding firms as follows: